Lineage Group works exclusively with business families, founders and family offices.

 Family Office: Separating Operating Business, Family Office and Governance Structures

-For years, the Owens* family built their name in property development—starting with hands-on construction and growing into a thriving business with a growing investment portfolio.
+For years, this family built their name in property development—starting with hands-on construction and growing into a thriving business with a growing investment portfolio.
 As their success grew, so did the complexity of managing both their operating business and an emerging Family Office.
 When the second generation began stepping into day-to-day leadership, the family faced an important inflection point.

-They turned to Lineage to help bring clarity, structure, and vision to this transition.
+The family turned to Lineage to help bring clarity, structure, and vision to this transition.

-Through a series of candid conversations with both generations, Lineage uncovered each family member’s aspirations—personal, professional, and collective.
+Through a series of candid conversations with both generations, Lineage uncovered each family member’s aspirations — personal, professional, and collective.
 These insights laid the foundation for a refreshed business strategy for the next five years, and a clearly articulated purpose for the Family Office: to support long-term wealth stewardship and individual opportunity.

 To make this vision real, Lineage helped establish formal governance structures: a family council, a shareholders’ board, an advisory board, and an investment committee—each with defined roles and independent perspectives.
 Lineage initially chaired these forums, gradually mentoring family members to take on leadership within 12–24 months.

-Today, the Owens family operates with renewed clarity and confidence.
+Today, the family operates with renewed clarity and confidence.
 Their Family Office stands as a distinct, purpose-driven platform—separate from the business yet deeply aligned with the family’s legacy and future.

 -